 No more missing homemade sandwiches when on a ketogenic or low-carb diet thanks to this recipe that is a no-guilt version of the Disneyland classic.
-I grew up ordering the Monte Cristo at the Blue Bayou or Cafe Orleans and wanted to create a copycat that was more healthy and didn’t have all the carbs.
-Disneyland’s official Monte Cristo Recipe here.
+I grew up ordering the Monte Cristo at the Blue Bayou or Cafe Orleans and wanted to create a copycat that was more healthy and didn't have all the carbs.
+Disneyland's official Monte Cristo Recipe is served here.
 It is served with fresh fruit and jam on the side but to keep this low-carb or keto, I suggest skipping those and enjoying it as is or with a side salad.

 Ingredients for the Keto Monte Cristo Sandwich